 A life-threatening allergic reaction (anaphylaxis) can cause shock, a sudden drop in blood pressure and trouble breathing.
 In people who have an allergy, anaphylaxis can occur minutes after exposure to a specific allergy-causing substance (allergen).
-In some cases, there may be a delayed reaction or anaphylaxis may occur without an apparent trigger.
+In some cases, there may be a delayed reaction, or anaphylaxis may occur without an obvious trigger.

 If you're with someone having an allergic reaction with signs of anaphylaxis:

 - Immediately call 911 or your local medical emergency number.

 - Ask if the person is carrying an epinephrine autoinjector (EpiPen, Auvi-Q, others) to treat an allergic attack.

 - If the person needs to use an autoinjector, ask whether you should help inject the medication.
 This is usually done by pressing the autoinjector against the person's thigh.

 - Have the person lie face up and be still.